Kslash2/shell_scripts/README.md

 # shell_scripts
 This repo is for my shell scripts.
 I use Debian.

+The main file is:
+# main.sh
-The main file is main.sh remember to enable exec permission for it (chmod a+x main.sh) Then you can run it: sudo ./main.sh
+Remember to enable exec permission for it (chmod a+x main.sh) Then you can run it: sudo ./main.sh

 It will execute:
+# wicd_inst.sh
+It will remove network-manager and install wicd
+# packages_inst.sh
-wicd_inst.sh which will remove network-manager and install wicd packages_inst.sh which will install some of the packages I always install on Debian macchanger_inst.sh which will install macchanger tor_inst.sh which will install tor
+It will install some of the packages I always install on Debian
+# macchanger_inst.sh
+It will install macchanger
+# tor_inst.sh
+It will install tor

 Interesting sources: